Klipper3d/klipper/docs/Config_Reference.md

 #   will be set to low at the start of SPI messages and set to high
 #   after the message transfer completes.
 This parameter must be
 #   provided.
-#spi_bus:
-#   Select the SPI bus the TMC2660 stepper driver is connected to.
-#   This depends on the physical connections on your board, as well as
-#   the SPI implementation of your particular micro-controller.
-The
-#   default is to use the default micro-controller spi bus.
 #spi_speed: 4000000
 #   SPI bus frequency used to communicate with the TMC2660 stepper
 #   driver.
 The default is 4000000.
+#spi_bus:
 #spi_software_sclk_pin:
 #spi_software_mosi_pin:
 #spi_software_miso_pin:
-#   These optional parameters allow one to customize the SPI settings
-#   used to communicate with the chip.
+#   See the "common SPI settings" section for a description of the
+#   above parameters.
 microsteps:
 #   The number of microsteps to configure the driver to use.
 Valid
 #   values are 1, 2, 4, 8, 16, 32, 64, 128, 256.
 This parameter must